Growth Asset Category Investment Policy Statement

 SCERS will favor a diversified approach by allocating approximately 2%-6% of the total Private Equity target allocation to each fund.
 SCERS will strive to maintain ongoing long-term relationships with approximately 25 private equity managers with an expected range of 20-30 manager relationships.
 No single investment manager will exceed 10% of SCERS’ total active commitment level, unless the vehicle is a fund of funds or separate account advisory relationship.
 The optimum number of investment vehicles in the portfolio and the maximum exposure to any one investment vehicle varies with time and will be evaluated as part of the Private Equity Asset Allocation Structure.

-The targeted and range of investment exposures to the identified Private Credit investment sub-strategies and geographies are shown in the table below.
-These exposures should be measured on a fair value basis, once the Private Credit portfolio is fully invested.
-The primary geographic focus within the Private Credit portfolio will be in the United States, though the portfolio can also include non-U.S. investments to increase geographical diversification.
+For the Credit asset class, the targeted and range of investment exposures to the various credit investment sub-strategies and geographies are shown in the table below.
+These exposures are measured on a fair value basis.
+SCERS shall endeavor to limit the potential for any concentration in a type of investment strategy or geography to negatively impact long-term returns in the Credit asset class by adhering to these ranges.
 It is expected that the non-U.S. investments will be further diversified across different regions.

-SCERS will favor a concentrated approach, particularly within the direct lending segment, by allocating approximately 6%-25% of the total Private Credit target allocation to each fund.
-SCERS will strive to maintain ongoing long-term relationships with approximately 10 private credit managers with an expected range of 8-12 manager relationships.
-The optimum number of investment vehicles in the portfolio and the maximum exposure to any one investment vehicle varies with time and will be evaluated as part of the Private Credit Asset Allocation Structure.
+SCERS will favor a concentrated approach within the Credit asset class and will strive to maintain ongoing long-term relationships with approximately 10-15 Illiquid Credit managers and 0-5 Liquid Credit managers.
+The optimum number of investment vehicles in the portfolio and the maximum exposure to any one investment vehicle varies with time and will be evaluated as part of the Credit Asset Allocation Structure.

 3. Asset Class Specific Risk Considerations